flaviociravegna/softeng-ezwh/UnitTestReport.md

 ### **Class *RestockOrder* - method *getRestockOrderFailedSKUItems***

 **Criteria for method *getRestockOrderFailedSKUItems*:**
- -there exists at least 1 failed skuItem in that order - E
+ - there exists at least 1 failed skuItem in that order - E

 **Predicates for method *getRestockOrderFailedSKUItems*:**